-There is so much to do in a day, that it’s best keeping your eye on the weather and plan your time accordingly.
-Wine routes to Table Mountain, there is something for all to enjoy and do within an hours drive of each other.
-Cape Town is the only place on the planet where the warm and cold ocean currents meets at Cape Point.
+There is so much to do in a day, that it’s best to keep your eye on the weather and plan your time accordingly.
+Wine routes to Table Mountain, there is something for all to enjoy and do within an hour’s drive of each other.
+Cape Town is the only place on the planet where the warm and cold ocean currents meet at Cape Point.
 Up both the east and west coasts are beaches beloved by surfers.
 Therefore, choose the destination that suits you best.
 The destination is no issue as most places are 30 minutes apart.

 Cape Town and the famous Table Mountain has so many viewpoints to enjoy the beautiful surroundings.
 Take a cable car up to the top and see the entire area from the beautiful city bowl to the vast Cape flats.
-The view from above is spectacular to say the least.
+The view from above is spectacular, to say the least.
 Getting up in your wheelchair is a breeze but better take assistance when reaching the top.
-The rocky paths that’s not level is ideal for a motorized chair.
-There are restaurants and shops on the mountain that’s accessible.
+The rocky paths that are not level are not ideal for a motorized chair.
+There are restaurants and shops on the mountain that are accessible.
 The Cape Town Cable car is a tourist must.
-Visit tablemountain.net, to check trip times and plan the day.
-The top of the mountain is easy to navigate with motorized wheelchair but assistance is required at the top as not all areas are level.
+The top of the mountain is easy to navigate with a motorized wheelchair but assistance is required at the top as not all areas are level.

-On the Constantia side of Table Mountain, lay botanical gardens that’s world renowned for some of the most beautiful flowers arrangements in the world.
+On the Constantia side of Table Mountain, Kirstenbosch Botanical Gardens is world-renowned for some of the most beautiful flower arrangements in the world.
 It’s a day trip to explore these majestic local habitats that would keep families occupied.
 With summer concerts from weekend to weekend in summer, it’s a perfect destination to distress and enjoy nature.
 Manual wheelchairs would require assistance but certain aspects are perfect to just relax and enjoy the environment.
-The Kirstenbosch botanical gardens wins the Chelsea Flower show most years.
+The Kirstenbosch Botanical Gardens has won the Chelsea Flower show most years.
 The gardens are spectacular in showing off Cape Town’s Fauna and Flora.
-The access to the entire garden is not possible but certain areas do cater.
+Access to the entire garden is not possible but certain areas do cater.
 Accessible toilets are on site.

 Whilst visiting the beautiful surroundings of Cape Town, it’s very evident that just a drive along the beach fronts and to Cape Point is more than just satisfaction.
 Tour groups do these trips daily and it’s something the weather always encourages.
 Driving to or enjoying Cape Point is an excursion of amazing views.
 To see where the Indian meets the Atlantic oceans is only possible at this location.
 It’s a sight not to be missed and the family could enjoy a meal while absorbing the views.
 Camps Bay is the ideal beach for wheelchair users.
 Grass banks and walkways allow for easy access.
 There is no path to the beach front as yet but work is being done.
 There is a mall or hotels nearby for accessible toilets.